 I was most disappointed with the exhibition catalog from Dawoud Bey’s Portraits 1975-1995.
 I hoped for a large group of his polaroid multiples and got maybe a handful.
 So stick with his Aperture Photography Workshop book, which has nearly as many, and maybe learn something about portraits.
 It’s not the best of the series, but it’s still excellent (and if you’re unfamiliar with the series, do yourself a favor and buy or borrow them all).

-I was most impressed with Bruce Gilden’s Subway reprint (from 2011, but still in print and I only acquired it in 2020).
-I’ve long hated Gilden’s work, but Subway was made before he really got into the work he’s known for these days, and it’s excellent.
+I was most impressed with Bruce Davidson’s Subway reprint (from 2011, but still in print and I only acquired it in 2020).
+It’s excellent.

 But the photobook I enjoyed the most was Charlie Kirk‘s Katil Var.
 I preordered it in 2019, and looked forward to it for nearly two years, so maybe I’m biased, but it reminds me of classic photobooks and has a good sequence and pacing, and it’s incredible that Kirk still has copies available.
 Please go and help remedy that.